jiangxinmeng1/tae_design/update_async_index_design.md

    Some indexes may fall behind others on the same table: 1.This happens because during the initial full sync of a new index, other indexes on the table might continue to update, causing this index to lag behind.
 2.It may also happen if multiple indexes are created in a row on a new table, and each gets a different initial watermark.
 In such cases, one lagging index is selected at a time to catch up to the table's maximum watermark.
 These lagging indexes should be few in number and can quickly be brought into alignment with the table's overall watermark.

 - Always Update Job Config
     Always update the watermark for each job.
 Each job has its own iteration.
+Always Update Job Config is suitable for jobs with higher performance requirements.
+It consumes more resources.

 - Timed Job Config
     TimedJobConfig is a job configuration that only updates when the time difference between now and watermark exceeds a specified duration.